ncatlab/nlab-content/pages/1/0/6/0/20601/content.md

 Unlike the corresponding statement for [[Stonean spaces]], this version is fully constructive and is valid in any [[W-topos]].

-In fact, the traditional [[Stonean duality]] is an immediate consequence of the localic Stonean duality and the spatiality of Stonean locales.
+In fact, the traditional [[Stone duality|Stonean duality]] is an immediate consequence of the localic Stonean duality and the spatiality of Stonean locales.

 ## Related concepts